Where can I find the Cannabis Business Tax ordinance?

 Cannabis tax rates are located on the tax rate page.
 Find the appropriate permit type and multiply the rate by either gross receipts (manufacturing/ dispensary) or square feet (cultivation).

 On what date does the tax liability start?

-For businesses operating pursuant to the Transition Period or Temporary Penalty Relief Program, tax liability starts accruing on July 1, 2017.
+For businesses operating pursuant to the Transition Period, or Temporary Penalty Relief Program, tax liability began accruing on July 1, 2017.